openshift/training/docs/03-explore.md

     oc logs deployments/cluster-version-operator -n openshift-cluster-version > operatorlog.txt

 The operator's log is **extremely** long, so it is recommended that you redirect it to a file instead of trying to look at it directly with the `logs` command.

 # Exploring Red Hat CoreOS
+** MASTERS ARE NO LONGER PUBLICLY ACCESSIBLE BY DEFAULT ** ** NEED TO ADD ADDITIONAL DOCS FOR ACCESS **

 The OpenShift 4 cluster is made of hosts that are running Red Hat CoreOS (`RHCOS`).
 CoreOS is a container optimized, hardened, minimal footprint operating system designed specifically to work with OpenShift and to run